Carnival of Cultures Berlin 2026: Dates, Events, and Tips

 • Bolivian salteñas near ”Kaffee Bogotá”.

-If you have more recommendations, feel free to share them in the comments.
+If you have more recommendations, feel free to leave them in the comments.

 EXTERNAL EVENTS

-On the official carnival website, there’s a section dedicated to events organized by different dance groups.
-These activities include themed parties, cultural events, and dance sessions, so it’s worth checking it out as soon as it’s updated.
-I will share the link once new information is available.
+On the official carnival website, there is a section dedicated to events organized by the different dance groups.
+These include themed parties, cultural events and dance sessions, so it is worth checking it once it gets updated.
+I will share the link as soon as there are new details.

-If, like many, you’re curious about Berlin’s kinky scene, KitKat Club is one of the most recommended nightclubs.
-However, it often closes during the carnival, likely to avoid an influx of curious tourists.
-Still, there’s no harm in checking their event calendar on Instagram.
+If you are curious about Berlin’s kinky scene, KitKat Club is one of the best-known venues.
+However, it often closes or reduces its program during the carnival.
+Still, it does not hurt to check their event calendar on Instagram.

 CONCERT AREAS

-In 2024, the Carnival of Cultures concerts were divided into different areas, and it’s very likely that the 2025 distribution will be similar.
-These areas included:
+In 2025, the Carnival of Cultures concerts were divided into different areas, and it is very likely that the structure in 2026 will be similar.
+That said, stage names and the official program are usually confirmed only a few weeks before the event.

 • Klang Plaza: One of the main stages, featuring a diverse lineup ranging from Anatolian jazz to Afrobeat.
 Latin music concerts stood out here.